 Similar Posts

-the ask@AAR: What’s the most imaginative romance you’ve ever read?
+the ask@AAR: What’s the most wildly romantic scene you’ve ever read?

-the ask@AAR: What’s the best vacation you’ve ever taken?
+the ask@AAR: What’s the best piece of advice you’ve ever gotten/gave?

 I’d like more Blogs please.